The State of Augmented Reality in eCommerce

-The strategy led to not only the busiest weekend ever for the brand’s digital store but also an estimated $5 million worth of earned media coverage.
+The strategy led to not only an unprecedented influx of online sales for the brand’s digital store, but also an estimated $5 million worth of earned media coverage.

 The Top Three Reasons to Adopt AR Now

-Besides the obvious (and not-so-obvious) ways adding augmented reality components to your existing marketing efforts can improve customer experience, it’s important to know that customers actively want more AR in their lives.
+Besides the obvious (and not-so-obvious) ways adding augmented reality features to your existing marketing efforts can improve customer experience, it’s important to know that customers actively want more AR in their lives.

-An ISACA survey found that 70 percent of consumers saw the potential benefit of AR applications that helped them learn new skills and 64 percent saw potential benefits for retail situations specifically.
+An ISACA survey found that 70% of consumers saw the potential benefit of AR apps that helped them learn new skills, and 64% saw potential benefits for retail situations specifically.

-Think of the potential!
-Brands that sell non-pre-assembled products could offer an AR guide to assembly.
+Think of the potential! eCommerce stores that sell non-pre-assembled products could offer an AR guide to assembly.
 Food retailers could create meal plans and shopping lists based on an image of a customer’s shelves and fridge.
 Hair dye brands could let shoppers experiment before they commit.

 Regardless of how you embrace augmented reality, the time to do it is now.
-In an age of increasing appetites for visual content where shoppers are more experience-sensitive than they are price-sensitive, there’s no excuse for online retailers to forgo AR.
+In an age of increasing appetites for visual content where shoppers are more experience-sensitive than they are price-sensitive, there’s no excuse for online retailers to forgo this new technology.

 Customers want to experience your product in their home.
-They want to interact with the elements of the product in real life and they don’t want to go to the store to do so.
+They want to interact with the elements of the product in real life, and they don’t want to go to the store to do so.
 However, static images are not enough.
-With AR, companies bridge the gap between virtual shopping and brick and mortar and give buyers the ability to see products in their environment at scale.
-There are a considerable amount of ways to implement AR to show-case a product.
+With AR, companies bridge the gap between virtual shopping and real-world stores and give buyers the ability to see products in their environment at scale.
+There are a considerable amount of ways to implement AR to showcase a product.
 How about virtually trying on clothes?
-Or, seeing a paint color on your walls before applying?
-Giving the customer a clear representation of your product without ever having to step into a store can be the differentiator between purchase and not.
+Or seeing a paint color on your walls before applying?
+Giving the customer a clear representation of your product without ever having to step into a store can be the differentiator between making a purchase and not.

 If you’re thinking about implementing AR, we’d love to talk to you.
-To learn more, please schedule some time with one of our teammates.
+To learn more, please schedule a demo with one of our teammates.